BN Nursing Studies

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-Please note that some programmes do not have Unistats data available.
+Please note that some programmes do not have Discover Uni data available.

-In Year 3 there is an opportunity to undertake a single semester exchange with La Trobe University, Australia for which you will be liable for visa, immunisation, travel and living costs.
 In Year 3, you will also undertake an elective clinical placement, either abroad or elsewhere in the UK.
 All visa, immunisation, travel and living costs associated with this placement will be borne by you.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.